hashicorp/design-system/website/docs/components/application-state/partials/guidelines/overview.md

-Use the Application State to provide more information about the current state of the application, such as an empty state or error state.
-Including actionable steps to help the user proceed is also helpful.
+Use footer actions to redirect or provide steps to solve errors/access, and include actionable steps for user guidance.